DENSE: Data-Free One-Shot Federated Learning: Experiments

+For clients' local training, we use the SGD optimizer with momentum=0.9 and learning rate=$0.01$.
+We set the batch size $b=128$, the number of local epochs $E=200$, and the client number $m=5$.
 Following the setting of~\cite{DAFL}, we train the auxiliary generator $G(\cdot)$ with a deep convolutional network.
 We use Adam optimizer with learning rate $\eta_G=0.001$.
 We set the number of training rounds in each epoch as $T_G=30$, and set the scaling factor $\lambda_1=1$ and $\lambda_2=0.5$.
 For the training of the server model $f_S()$, we use the SGD optimizer with learning rate $\eta_S=0.01$ and momentum=0.9.
 The number of epochs for distillation $T=200$.
 All baseline methods use the same setting as ours.